top of page

 Thorough screening reduces the likelihood of granting access to individuals who may pose a security risk.

-Protecting CUI During and After Personnel Changes (3.9.2).
 Maintaining CUI security doesn’t stop at access approval—it continues through ongoing personnel management.
 Organizations must enforce strict controls during employee terminations, departures, and role transfers, including:

 • Offboarding Departing Employees: